mkrauklis/MicroAutomata/README.md

 The introduction of a phage often places pressure on systems to exhibit new behavior.
 For example, a common pattern when pressured by a phage is to favor mutations that produce less-healthy offspring.
 Counterintuitively, this helps prevent the spread of a voracious phage as the weaker hosts die off before the phage can reproduce.

 # Future Enhancements
+* Add the ability to follow a bacteria (see its activation inputs and outputs).
 * Neural Nets for the phages.
 * Neural Nets for food.
 * Ability to recognize relatives.